cheukkijchan/next-quiz-app/README.md

 ![next-quiz](https://user-images.githubusercontent.com/48294756/153361190-ee55df32-60ce-42e9-8f51-d2f3bf8925e7.png)

-A quizcard minigame, click and flip the card to take a quick look of the answer
+A quizcard minigame features user-contributed trivia question database provided by Open Trivia API., click and flip the card to take a quick look of the answer

 ### Built with